williamlidberg/Detection-of-hunting-pits-using-airborne-laser-scanning-and-deep-learning/README.md

 # Detection-of-hunting-pits-using-LiDAR-and-deep-learning

-You can pull this docker image and run the best model on your own data.
+You can pull this docker image and run the best model on your own data (a 0.5m DEM).

-Pull xxxx
+    Pull williamlidberg/hunting_pits:v1

-Docker run....
+And run the docker image and mounting a volume where your 0.5 m DEMs is located.
+Replace the path after -v and before : with your path.

+    docker run -it --gpus all -v /mnt/Extension_100TB/William/Projects/Cultural_remains/data:/workspace/data williamlidberg/hunting_pits:v1 bash

+Inside the container you can run the model on a test chip by using this command:

+    python /workspace/repo/semantic_segmentation/inference_unet_from_dem.py /workspace/repo/data/test_chip/dem/ /workspace/repo/semantic_segmentation/trained_models/UNet/05m/profile_curvature1/trained.h5 /workspace/data/

 ## AIM
 The aim was to investigate whether hunting pits could be automatically mapped using Swedish national ALS data and deep learning.
 We also evaluated the performance of traditional topographical indices and multiple state-of-the-art topographical indices explicitly selected to enhance pit structures in high-resolution DEM data.